arkency/posts/posts/2014-04-01-unicorn-successful-deploy-verification-procedure.md

 executed it with or without migrations.

 Also we don't want to implement the entire verification procedure algorithm in this file.
-So we extract it into `'./config/deploy/verify'` and requre inside the task.
+So we extract it into `'./config/deploy/verify'` and require inside the task.

 ```